-It used to be that buying an LMS was a one stop shop.
+It used to be that buying an LMS was a one-stop shop.
 Choices were limited and users were stuck with whatever functionality the supplier had added.
 There were no options, and certainly no customisation.

 However, in recent years things have changed, and the LMS boundaries have started to blur for many organisations.
 More and more we are talking to people who want to stretch the abilities of the conventional LMS.
 They’re now giving thought to things like replacing their intranets, selling courses through online marketplaces and providing social learning platforms – all built around the LMS.

-If you read my 9 ways to improve your Totara rollout, you may be familiar with some of what I’m about to say.
 Your audience should always be top of your list as they will inform how you should approach your LMS implementation.
 But you don’t know what you don’t know, so I’ll show you some interesting and innovative ways that you can leverage the LMS to allow for a more fluid and open learning experience, and perhaps even change the meaning of LMS in your business.

 Rewind even 5 years and LMS users had very different expectations.
 Over that period I have seen a shift in attitude towards learning, mainly driven by other services being used by the very same audience such as Twitter, Facebook, LinkedIn and G+.
 Our learners are engaging with them all, and we can learn from them.

 Social learning isn’t a new concept, and whilst a brave few organisations have taken the big LMS leap into the arena of Tin Can, record stores and informal social learning, the many are still just used to log compliance and completions.

 If you fall into the latter category but are looking for more from your LMS, why not blur the lines?
 Keep the structured learning, but expand and open your learning catalogues to create resources, and allow your learners to roam free.
 Create groups and encourage informal learning.
 Provide resources and ideas, get the team talking and excited about learning.